Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 ## Prisma-specific Guides.

-Normally, Prisma interacts directly(by default) with a `.env` file that should be on the project root, and would not know if to use a different(custom) environment variables file - as it actually should.
+Normally, Prisma interacts directly(by default) with a `.env` file that should be on the project root, hence would not know if to use a different(custom) environment variables file - as it actually should for this template.
 Since this template maintains a decentralized/modular working environment(environmental variables) structure.
-The `dotenv-cli` package(a package that should already be installed at the project setup stage if you followed the instructions properly), is used to specify which environmental variables file to use against prisma commands.
+The `dotenv-cli` package(a package that should already be installed at the project dependency installation stage if you followed the instructions properly), is used to specify which environmental variables file to use against prisma commands.

 Below is a sample command for running a migration against the PostgreSQL database in Prisma dev mode.